Self-Publish Your Book on Kindle

 Why publish on Amazon’s Kindle?

-The barriers to publishing have been eliminated!
+The barriers to publishing have been destroyed!

 The role of a traditional publisher is disappearing.
 We no longer need their distribution channels, forget about inventory, print runs, literary agents or virtually anything associated with conventional book publishing.
 The digital age of books has arrived!